-5. Identification of tasks required, organized by work breakdown structure

-Review and determine all likely HIT and HIE state funded projects.

-Develop language to be used in contracts for state funded projects that require the use of approved national standards such as the CCR.

-Make appropriate changes in the contracts process to ensure use of approved national standards such as the CCR.
+- 5. Identification of tasks required, organized by work breakdown structure - Review and determine all likely HIT and HIE state funded projects. - Develop language to be used in contracts for state funded projects that require the use of approved national standards such as the CCR. - Make appropriate changes in the contracts process to ensure use of approved national standards such as the CCR.

-Identify potential Medicaid funding mechanisms for HIT and HIE by September 30, 2007 Review other state controlled funds for HIT and HIE by September 30, 2007.

-Develop language to be used in contracts for state funded projects that require the use of approved national standards such as the CCR by December 31, 2007.

-All contracts should have above language by March 30, 2008.

-3. Impact assessment on all affected stakeholders in the state (including small and rural providers)

-State funded HIT and HIE projects using approved national standards including the CCR will facilitate HIE for all Ohioans.

-4. Feasibility assessment (only to provide any additional detail beyond the feasibility assessment documented in the Solutions Report)

-5. Possible barriers that the implementation plan may face

-- a.
+- 6. Project timeline and milestones - Identify potential Medicaid funding mechanisms for HIT and HIE by September 30, 2007 - Review other state controlled funds for HIT and HIE by September 30, 2007. - Develop language to be used in contracts for state funded projects that require the use of approved national standards such as the CCR by December 31, 2007. - All contracts should have above language by March 30, 2008. - 7.
+Projected cost and resources required - To be determined by the state-level organization. - 8.
+Means for tracking, measuring and reporting progress To be determined by the state-level organization. - 9.
+Impact assessment on all affected stakeholders in the state (including small and rural providers) - 10.
+State funded HIT and HIE projects using approved national standards including the CCR will facilitate HIE for all Ohioans. - 11.
+Feasibility assessment (only to provide any additional detail beyond the feasibility assessment documented in the Solutions Report) No additional information. - 12.
+Possible barriers that the implementation plan may face - a.
 Lack of funding - b.
-The biennium budget cycle requires specific recommendations by March 2007 in order to be included in the 2007-2009 biennium period. - c.
+The biennium budget cycle requires specific recommendations by March 2007 in order to be included in the 2007-2009 biennium. - c.
 Lack of funding for the human resources needed to provide monitoring and oversight. - d.
 Even with expanded connectivity, many practices and hospitals will lack funding to provide hardware and software to support health information exchange. - e.
 Evolving technological solutions for security will have to be integrated. - f.
 Industry pressures are strong to resist change in both healthcare and information technology. - g.
 Organizations have not consistently adopted existing standards such as the HIPAA X-12 transaction standard for eligibility, billing and payment. - h.
 Vendors and large organizations are currently operating on old standards that do not interoperate with new standards.
 These organizations will resist migration to new platforms due to cost considerations. - i.
 Integration with legacy systems will be problematic. - j.
-Competition in the healthcare market has historically precluded sharing information.
+Competition in the healthcare market has historically precluded sharing information. - k.
+Medicaid presents unique legal challenges to health information exchange.

 Barrier: 5.
-"Federal and state law requirements that are applicable to mental health and substance abuse records, are stricter than the requirements of HIPAA."
+"Federal and state law requirements that are applicable to mental health, Medicaid, HIV/AIDS, and substance abuse records, are stricter than the requirements of HIPAA."